Conservation grazing in Fishpool Valley

 We're reintroducing historic grazing into parts of the valley in order to manage re-growth and prevent the flora and fauna from being overshadowed.
 It will also maintain the historic views which are now gradually being revealed.

-In early summer, we're introducing conservation grazing into parts of the valley to manage re-growth now that more light is coming in and we have cleared some of the vegetation and thinned the trees.
+In late summer, we're introducing conservation grazing into parts of the valley to manage re-growth now that more light is coming in and we have cleared some of the vegetation and thinned the trees.
 It's vital that we maintain historic views and character areas, preventing the SSSI (Site of Special Scientific Interest) flora from being over-shaded by secondary tree growth.

 You will notice some changes as you walk through the valley; we will need to put in several gates across footpaths and dogs will need to be kept on leads in these locations.

 Chestnut fencing and gates have been installed in parts of the valley in order to manage the livestock.

 The fencing is largely standard agricultural fencing, but also includes posts and gates cleft from sweet chestnut felled and cleaved in the valley by our volunteers and ranger team.
 The fencing is part of a Natural England stewardship scheme to conserve and manage the historic Fishpool Valley.